pydicom/deid/docs/_docs/user-docs/recipe-headers.md

 In the above example, we tell the application exactly how to deal with header fields for dicom.
 We do that by way of sections (the lines that begin with `%` like `%header` and actions (eg, `KEEP`).
+The fields above can include those that are specified in the [file-meta](http://dicom.nema.org/dicom/2013/output/chtml/part10/chapter_7.html) section of the dicom, which are a unique namespace.
 Each of these variables will be discussed in detail, next.

 <a id="format">